maxboeck/mxb-jekyll/_posts/youre-offline/2017-07-12-youre-offline.md

 Earlier this week, I was sitting in a train on my way to speak at a local meetup.
 InterCity trains in Austria all have WIFI now, so I was doing some last-minute work on my slides online.
 Train WIFI being what it is though, the network wasn't exactly reliable.
 The connection kept dropping everytime we went through a tunnel or too many passengers were logged on.

 This is quite a common scenario.
 People are on the move, network coverage can be poor, internet connections fail.
-Luckily, we can prepare our websites and make them more resilient by [building them offline-first](https://bitsofco.de/bitsofcode-pwa-part-1-offline-first-with-service-worker/).
+Luckily, we can prepare our websites for this and make them more resilient by [building them offline-first](https://bitsofco.de/bitsofcode-pwa-part-1-offline-first-with-service-worker/).

 Offline support is awesome, however your users might not be aware of these capabilites - and they shouldn't have to be.
 In some cases they might not even know that they've gone offline.
 That's why it's important to communicate what's going on.